dhis2/training-docs/content/design_for_data_use/tg_sharing.md

 ![cat-option-sharing](images/sharing/cat-option-sharing.png)

-> Regaring aggregate data and category options, this relationship is VERY important!
+> Regarding aggregate data and category options, this relationship is VERY important!
 When we create a new category option, data sharing by default is set to no access.
 If we then use this category option in a category and category combination without altering the sharing settings, a user trying to access a data set containing this category option will in fact not be able to do so.
 In essence, it will completely restrict the user from entering entire datasets as well as any data associated with this category combination if the data sharing is set to no access.
 Users will need "can capture and view" access to enter data.
 User group sharing is possible, but can quickly become challenging if not maintained over time.
 >
 >In this case, keeping category options public with the sharing settigns displayed on screen is recommended so that users and administrators are able to re-use them freely.
 By making them public, any program can use them to make category combinations; and any admin will be able to log in and check for duplicates before creating new ones!